BWV 65 Sie werden aus Saba alle kommen

 Take me for thine own now hence,

-Take my heart as my true present,
+Take my heart to be my present,

-yes, all that now I am,
+yes, all yes that I am,

 All I utter, do and ponder,